 One or more of our officers and directors have responsibilities and commitments to entities other than us.
 For example, we have some of the same directors and officers as other entities affiliated with Fortress.
-Joseph P. Adams, Jr., our Chief Executive Officer, is also a director of Florida East Coast Industries, Inc. Florida East Coast Railway Corp., Seacastle Operating Company Ltd. and Trac Intermodal Holding Corp., each of which is a Fortresscontrolled entity engaging, directly or through its affiliates, in transportation and infrastructure-related businesses.
+Joseph P. Adams, Jr., our Chief Executive Officer, is also a director of Florida East Coast Industries, Inc. Florida East

+Coast Railway Corp., Seacastle Operating Company Ltd. and Trac Intermodal Holding Corp., each of which is a Fortress-controlled entity engaging, directly or through its affiliates, in transportation and infrastructure-related businesses.
 Jonathan G. Atkeson, our Chief Operating Officer, is also a director of Seacastle Operating Company Ltd. and Trac Intermodal Holding Corp., each of which is a Fortress-controlled entity engaging, directly or through its affiliates, in transportation and infrastructure-related businesses.
 Cameron D. MacDougall serves as secretary (or an equivalent function) in numerous Fortress affiliates.
 In addition, each of Messrs.
 Adams, Atkeson and MacDougall are limited partners in Fortress-managed private investment funds which have invested, and may invest, in sectors in which we seek to acquire assets.
 In addition, we do not have a policy that expressly prohibits our directors, officers, securityholders or affiliates from engaging in business activities of the types conducted by us for their own account.
 However, our code of business conduct and ethics prohibits, subject to the terms of our organizational documents, the directors, officers and employees of our Manager from engaging in any transaction that involves an actual conflict of interest with us.
 In other words, this means that our Manager and its members, managers, officers and employees may pursue acquisition opportunities in transportation and transportation-related infrastructure assets, and that we may acquire or dispose of transportation or transportation-related infrastructure assets in which such persons have a personal interest, subject to pre-approval by the independent members of our board of directors in certain circumstances.
-In the event of a violation of this code of business of conduct and ethics that does not constitute bad faith, willful misconduct, gross negligence or reckless disregard of our Manager's duties, neither or Manager nor its members, managers, officers or employees will be liable to us.
-See "Risk Factors-Risks Related to Our Manager-There are conflicts of interest in our relationship with our Manager."
+In the event of a violation of this code of business of conduct and ethics that does not constitute bad faith, willful misconduct, gross negligence or reckless disregard of our Manager-There are conflicts of interest in our relationship with our Manager."